Menu Close

 Washington DC

 As a kid I loved to read, and books about far off places and new adventures were always my favorite.
-As I got older I started reading more non-fiction and realized that I was reading about people and places that really existed AND I could GO there?!
+As I got older and started reading more non-fiction and realized that I was reading about people and places that really existed AND I could GO there?!
 Sign.
 Me.
 Up.

 For me, there’s nothing cooler than reading about Kings and Queens only to find yourself standing in the great hall of a castle, realizing all that “stuff” you read about happened in that room or below the murder hole you’re peering through.
-You read that right – my trips include murder holes!

 I’ve been traveling the world for over 20 years, both solo and with others.
 One thing is for sure: finding one source for historic and heritage themed travel can be difficult!
 It’s easy enough to find out what happened in a place, but it’s generally a footnote between everything else in a guidebook.
-I read historical books as travel guides, noting places and events and creating an ever-growing list of new places to go.
-My favorite periods are Medieval Britain and early US History, but I do like to branch out to other places and periods as well.

 With historical travel, I don’t see it as much “where” do you want to go but WHEN, so tell me: when do you want to go today?
 I hope you’ll join me on this adventure.